ehansis/til/pages/metaclasses.md

 ## Why???

 What I want to offer you first is my (current) understanding of what metaclasses are good for:
-By applying a metaclass to some base class, you can intercept the construction of derived classes from the base class and influence the construction of the derived class.
+By applying a metaclass to a base class, you can intercept and influence the construction of derived classes from the base class.

-For example, using a metaclass you could define constraints that all classes derived from your base class have to meet, without knowing about or touching the derived classes.
+For example, using a metaclass you could define constraints that all classes derived from your base class have to meet, without knowing details about or touching the derived classes.
 This is the example shown in James's video (see below).

-Another application would be to perform some kind of task for each class that is being derived from your base class.
+Another application would be to perform some kind of task for each derived class.
 For example, I'm using this in my code to perform an automatic 'registration' of classes (see belower).